+CESTC is authorized to issue an unlimited number of Common Shares.
 The holders of Common Shares are entitled to: dividends if, as and when declared by the Board of Directors; one vote per share at meetings of the holders of Common Shares; and upon liquidation, dissolution or winding up of CESTC, receive pro rata the remaining property and assets of CESTC, subject to the rights of shares having priority over the Common Shares.
+As at the date hereof, there were 67.274.067 Common Shares outstanding.